 This Is Pop

 Overall, This Is Pop is an engaging and informative series that will appeal to music fans of all genres.
 The show's diverse range of topics and global perspectives provide a comprehensive look at the complex world of pop music and its impact on society.

-This Is Pop is a series that is currently running and has 1 seasons (8 episodes).
-The series first aired on March 6, 2021.
+This Is Pop is a series that ran for 1 seasons (8 episodes) between March 6, 2021 and on CTV

+This Is Pop